ScioShield/demeter-gpt/README.md

 # Demeter-GPT
 This Python script is designed to assist in customizing your job applications to specific job descriptions, through the use of OpenAI's GPT-4 LLM.
+Note the output is not going to be perfect and the LLM can and does make mistakes so poof read and edit all outputs.

 ## Features
 Submit a custom job description from Indeed, LinkedIn, etc. and your CV to OpenAI and get a response back.